Here's Where Politics Is Hiding

 Contrary to popular belief, it's rather easy to talk about the relationship between politics and markets in an objective way.

-For instance, right now in America there's a cloud of uncertainty hanging over Washington and that uncertainty has led market participants to question the time table for tax reform and fiscal stimulus.
+For instance, right now in America, there's a cloud of uncertainty hanging over Washington and that uncertainty has led market participants to question the time table for tax reform and fiscal stimulus.

 Nothing partisan about that at all.
 That is a very straightforward assessment of the situation that is in no way, shape, or form biased.